Note

 dedup

-can be var or fixed depending on the rules you have set up in the Configuration file.
+can be var or fixed depending on the rules you have set up in the Configuration File.
+Should be var as recommended by HPE.

 chunksize